 How to apply

-Applying to study at Curtin University is easy and you could be on your way to a great education before you know it.
-You can apply to Curtin yourself or through a registered Curtin agent.
+Applying to study at Curtin University is easy.
+You can apply directly to Curtin yourself or go through a registered Curtin agent.

 Once you have chosen your course, you will need to apply to Curtin for a place.
 There are several steps to the application process.

 1. Find out if you qualify to study your chosen course